 While I would not mind having my breasts put back where they once were before I had three children, I choose aging gracefully.
 I don't begrudge anyone the peace and confidence that comes with a shot or a filler.
 But I have decided to go all natural.
 The lines around my eyes are especially evident when I'm smiling and laughing.
 The faint dark spots on my skin are from countless beach days in the sun with my children.
 Each of these little imperfections tells a story about me and my life.

 Running a few miles in the morning used to be my favorite way to start my day, but now I look forward to candlelight Yin in the evening.
-I used to just hop into bed with a clean face at night, but now I spend an extra 10 minutes applying my Vintner's Daughter serum, my night cream and my lip mask.
+I used to just hop into bed with a clean face at night, but now I spend an extra 10 minutes applying my Vintner's Daughter Active Botanical Serum, my favorite night cream and the Laneige Lip Mask.
 I used to give myself bonus points for hydration and nutrition, but now they're both a necessary part of keeping my body, mind, and skin as clear and healthy as possible.
 Gut health is not the sexiest subject, but something I think about every day.
 And like every other woman in America, I delete 75% of the photos I see of myself compared to about half when I was younger.

 These are the things that come with age.
-But the inner piece and clarity that comes with life experience also come with age.
+But the inner peace and clarity that comes with life experience also come with age.
 Wisdom and confidence also come with age.

 While I wince sometimes when I see an unflattering photo of myself or catch a glimpse of myself in direct sunlight, I try to remind myself that there's a unique and under-appreciated beauty that comes with age.
 This is my year to radiate that and follow my mom's advice: "always appreciate the way you look now.
 In the future you'll look back at a picture of yourself and say 'damn I looked good.'"